hjvalenzuelaloubet/yandex_practicum/sprint_03_vehicles_eda/readme.md

 * model: model of the car
 * condition: used, new, else.
 * cylinders
-* fuel — gasoline, diesel, etc.
+* fuel: gasoline, diesel, etc.
-* odometer — vehicle's mileage when posted
+* odometer: vehicle's mileage when posted
 * transmission
 * paint_color
-* is_4wd — whether the car has 4 wheel drive (Boolean)
+* is_4wd: whether the car has 4 wheel drive (Boolean)
 * date_posted
-* days_listed — date removed
+* days_listed: date removed

 # Description